LaurentEsingle/LaurentEsingle.github.io/index.markdown

 <div align="center">
 vQuery is a web application for querying databases and files, exploring data, manipulating data, creating charts and exporting data to other systems.<br>
 It is a containerized application (docker) that can be easily deployed and scaled up.
-It can be set up on a laptop, a server or container platform like Kubernetes<br><br>
+It can be set up on a laptop, a server or multi-server platform.<br><br>
 It is a convenient tool for Data Analysts, Data Engineers, Business Analysts and Developers.<br>
 It also provides a no-code interface for non-technical users.<br><br>
 This version of vQuery is <b>free</b>.
 The container image can be downloaded from Docker hub.<br>